google/oss-fuzz-gen/pr/triage_runtime_crash_via_llm.md

    - The crash is most likely caused by an issue within the `_lou_getTranslationTable` function or its interaction with the provided input data.
    - Further investigation into the function's implementation and input handling is necessary to identify and fix the root cause of the crash.
 ```

+## Additions within `results` folder

+`result/output-ProjectName-FunctionName/fixed_targets/TargetName-triage` folder is created to store the generated prompt file and trirage rawoutput from LLM.